ton-community/ton-docs/docs/v3/documentation/smart-contracts/func/docs/statements.md

 ```

-A variable can be "redeclared" in the same scope.
+A variable can be redeclared in the same scope.
 For example, the following code is valid:

 ```func
 int x = 2;